O. H. Frazier

-O. H. "Bud" Frazier is a heart surgeon and director of cardiovascular surgery research at the Texas Heart Institute (THI), best known for his work in mechanical circulatory support (MCS) of failing hearts using left ventricular assist devices (LVAD) and total artificial hearts (TAH).
+O. H. "Bud" Frazier (born April 16, 1940) is an American heart surgeon and director of cardiovascular surgery research at the Texas Heart Institute (THI), best known for his work in mechanical circulatory support (MCS) of failing hearts using left ventricular assist devices (LVAD) and total artificial hearts (TAH).

 His achievements in heart surgery include the implantation of the first long-term LVAD, the pulsatile HeartMate I in 1986, and the replacement of a diseased heart with a continuous flow device using two HeartMate II pumps, in 2011.
 His most significant achievements have been in the development of the non-pulsatile implantable LVADs, the Jarvik, HeartMate II and HeartWare.

-In 1963, Frazier entered medicine at Baylor College of Medicine (BCM) on completion of a degree in history from the University of Texas-Austin.
-Under the mentorship of at first Michael E. DeBakey at BCM, and then Denton Cooley at the THI, he performed research on the testing of LVADs as a form of MCS.
+In 1963, Frazier entered medicine school at Baylor College of Medicine (BCM) after completion of a degree in history from the University of Texas-Austin.
+Under the mentorship of, Michael E. DeBakey at BCM, and then Denton Cooley at The Texas Heart Institute, he performed research on the testing of LVADs as a form of MCS.
 He continued to lead and become significantly influential in heart surgery and the development and clinical implementation of LVADs and his surgical career at the THI has spanned over fifty years.

-Other positions have included chief of the transplant service at Baylor St. Luke's Medical Center (part of the Catholic Health Initiatives system) in Houston.
+Other positions held by Frazier include chief of the transplant service at Baylor St. Luke's Medical Center (part of the Catholic Health Initiatives system) in Houston, professor of surgery — Cardiothoracic Transplantation & Circulatory Support for BCM; and Director of Surgical Research for THI.